The 2024 Northeast Regional Middle School Science Bowl took place on Saturday, February 24!

 The 2023 MIT Science Bowl High School Invitational took place on Saturday, November 11!

 "As a seven-year alumna of middle and high school Science Bowl, I can vouch for the amazing impact that this program had as the launchpad for my passion in science: as a direct result of participating in Science Bowl, I decided to pursue chemistry as a career.
 I feel incredibly fortunate to have been inspired by my teammates and competitors at a young age, and this is the reason why I hope to pay it forward by helping to organize the Northeast event for younger peers.
 It is especially important to show middle school students how valuable and rewarding science can be, so they can explore it throughout their middle and high school years."

 –MIT student volunteer and NSB alumna

-Launched in 1991, the National Science Bowl® (NSB) is a highly competitive science education and academic event among teams of high school and middle school students who compete in a fast-paced verbal forum to solve technical problems and answer questions in all branches of science and math.
+Launched in 1991, the National Science Bowl® (NSB) is a highly competitive science education and academic event among which teams of high school and middle school students compete in a fast-paced verbal forum to solve technical problems and answer questions in all branches of science and math.
 Each team is composed of four students, one alternate student, and a coach.
 Regional and national events encourage student involvement in math and science activities of importance to the Department of Energy and the nation.

 Regional Science Bowl championship teams receive an all-expenses paid trip to compete at the national event.
 High school and middle school teams travel to Washington, D.C. in May.
 The national event runs for several days, consisting of cutting-edge science seminars, hands-on science activities, sightseeing, competitions, and prizes.